 Further, on Dawnport, the skill points for a character's magic level are limited to the amount which equals magic level 20 for druids and sorcerers.

 Players who already have at least one character on the main continent, can choose whether they play Dawnport or the old beginner's island Rookgaard.
 Simply talk to Inigo about Rookgaard if you prefer to play there.
 Note that your character may not be level 10 or higher if he wants to go to Rookgaard and that it is impossible to return to Dawnport from Rookgaard.

 New Features on the Main Continent

 Once you have arrived in the port of your new hometown, you should talk to the city guide waiting there for all newly arrived adventurers.
-He has interesting information about the town, and he also can mark places of interest on your character's automap.
+He has interesting information about the town, and he also can mark places of interest on your character's minimap.
 If your character is below level 10, he will even escort you to the depot.

 General game play on the main continent of Tibia is similar to Dawnport.
 You can explore secret places, do quests, and, of course, you can level up your character.
 However, there are also many new exciting features to discover, such as the city depots where you can store your items, the Royal Tibian Mail which will allow you to send parcels and letters around the continent, and, of course, powerful magic

 !
 At last your characters will be able to spend their mana on magical spells that will help them in many ways.